 By Vicki Matranga, Design Programs Coordinator

 The four days of the 2015 International Home + Housewares Show will be packed with events and educational sessions.
-To help you plan your valuable time at the Show, we preview the 21 presentations that will take place in the Innovation Theater in the Lakeside Center.
-Don’t miss the chance to meet the speakers in person and for the opportunity to ask questions relevant to your work.
+To help you plan your valuable time at the Show, in these final days before the Show begins, we preview a few of the 21 presentations that will take place in the Innovation Theater in the Lakeside Center.
+Don’t miss the chance to meet the speakers in person and the opportunity to ask questions relevant to your work.
 All programs are audio-recorded and will be available on www.housewares.org after the Show.

 Innovation Theater, Lakeside Center, Room E350

-What is the most exciting or rewarding part of your work?
-What inspires your passion?
+What is the most exciting or rewarding part of your job?
+What inspires your passion in your work?

 In the past few years, what has changed most in your business?
 How has your company met these challenges in the way you do your work?

 Keith: The rapid proliferation of new smart products has been remarkable.
 Only now are we starting to see consumer-facing standards that will make it easier for customers to adopt these new technologies in their own homes.

 Ian: As our name indicates, we’re a data science company.
 We deliver what customers need to see in their data – actionable insights, not more dashboard reports.
 In the simplest terms, data science is the extraction of knowledge from data.
 Why now?
 There’s an explosion of data from a vast number of sources, including but certainly not limited to the Internet of Things.
 Everybody has data, and companies must extract value from data to stay competitive.